konstantinos-p/FeTa_Fully_Connected/README.md

 # FeTa_Fully_Connected
 Experiments comparing FeTa and Hard Thresholding for fully connected architectures.
 We test fully connected architectures for three datasets Mnist, FashionMnist and Cifar10.

-Functions train_* execute training of the DNNs.
+Functions train_&ast execute training of the DNNs.
 Functions plot_* plot accuracy (%) vs sparsity (%) for the corresponding architecture and the two methods (FeTa and Hard Thresholding).

 Functions feta_*_accuracy compute the accuracy vs sparsity of FeTa for different architectures.